oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 A migration is triggered using the 'migrate' verb and is implemented using the *VM.migrate* method.
 A migration is carried by a service thread, *MigrationSourceThread*, which uses a couple more threads to monitor the operation:

 *   *MigrationMonitorThread* polls libvirt periodically and report the migration progress
 *   *MigrationDowntimeThread* controls the maximum allowed downtime and updates libvirt during the migration.
-The purpose is to avoid the guest OS go paused during the migration, or to minimize the pause duration
+The purpose is to avoid the guest OS go paused during the migration, or to minimize the pause duration.

 *MigrationSourceThread* performs the following steps to do the migration (in the *run* method)